UX Design vs. Graphic Design: Choosing the Right Career Path

 • Information architecture: In UX, function often trumps form.
 It’s great if something looks good, but that means little if it doesn’t work.
 Learning best practices for information architecture can empower you to structure content on websites and apps that is intuitive to the user and makes every click count.

-If you’re ready to shift to a career in UX, enroll for free in the Google UX Design Professional Certificate on Coursera.
-This program helps you build job-ready skills in less than six months—no experience or degree is required.
+If you're ready to shift to a career in UX, enroll for free in the Google UX Design Professional Certificate on Coursera.
+This program can help you build job-ready skills in less than six months, with no experience or degree required.
 You’ll walk through the design process with UX professionals from Google and complete three end-to-end projects for your portfolio—a website, a mobile app, and a cross-platform experience.
-Get started with a seven-day free trial.

 Article sources